Michael Kannengieser's Substack Page

 What Denise, what happened?”
 My stomach tightened.

 He died.
 He died last night.
 He had a heart attack.”
-She said something else but I didn’t understand it.
+She said something else, but I didn’t understand it.

 He died?”
 That was all I could muster in response.

-Yes, sir, he was brought in last night.
+“Yes, sir, they brought him in last night.
 His ex-wife is coming to claim his body.

 He was no longer a person, but a body.

-What do you mean he died?”
+What do you mean, he died?”
 She asked with the same incredulity which I had when I spoke with Denise.
 “Isn’t he supposed to come over tomorrow?

 She was right.
-He was due to come by the next day for an informal visit just before Christmas and I was looking forward to seeing him.
+He was due to come by the next day for an informal visit just before Christmas, and I was looking forward to seeing him.
 Instead, I was going to attend his wake.

 A receiving line formed in front of her as she took up a spot near his casket.
 Terry arranged the funeral, the wake, and his burial.
 She even dug through his closets and found all of the items for his dress uniform, including his name plate, shield, tie, collar brass, and other insignia.
 She’d done well, and I was touched, as she and her son were the only family Stephen had in the world.

 Hi Terry, you don’t remember me, but I’m Michael, Stephen’s friend.”
-I offered my hand and she took it and looked me in the eye.
+I offered my hand, and she took it and looked me in the eye.

 You’re Michael?”
 At first, I thought she didn’t hear me.
 Then she repeated herself.

 You’re Michael?
-Oh my goodness.
+Oh, my goodness.
 You’re all Stephen ever spoke about.

-All these years,” she continued “all I ever heard was ‘Mike and I did this, and ‘Mike and I did that.He spoke about you all the time, more than anyone in this room.”
+All these years,” she continued, “all I ever heard was ‘Mike and I did this, and ‘Mike and I did that.’
+He spoke about you all the time, more than anyone in this room.”
 Of course, she didn’t include their son in that comparison.

-It didn’t occur to me that I was crying until she offered me a tissue.
+It didn’t occur to me I was crying until she offered me a tissue.
 We talked a bit more and then I paid my respects to my buddy resting in a coffin.

-Outside, I mingled with the cops, some in uniform and others in dark colored suits, on the front steps.
+Outside, I mingled with the cops, some in uniform and others in dark-colored suits, on the front steps.
 Most of them wore grim expressions while they talked shop and reminisced about the good old days when Stephen was alive.
 I couldn’t wait to get the hell away from them.
-I was reminded of how much my life had changed since leaving "The Job" as I was now used to the more comfortable and safe environment the college has to offer.
-It was also obvious that one of the last connections to my former life in law enforcement, my friend and partner, was erased forever.
+The college’s more comfortable and safe environment made me realize how much my life had changed since leaving the job.
+The death of my friend and partner also severed one of my last ties to my past life in law enforcement.

 Early in my early career as a rookie, a veteran cop who was about to retire offered me this adage: